 We had booked what they call the Executive Room which is a step up from the standard rooms.
 Everything was bright and fresh but still with elements of warm tones which made it not feel clinical.
 This can be something that designers struggle with as it is a fine line between the Nordic bareness and something more akin to a healthcare facility.
 If you plan to book a room here, one tip is to ask them for one of the newer rooms.
 There is absolutely nothing wrong with the older rooms but they are a little more impersonal, perhaps mainly because they are more stripped down, have a cooler colour tone and are accessible.

 The entire hotel was tastefully decorated and in addition to the cosy rooftop bar, there is a small relaxation area with a temperate outdoor pool.
-There is a beauty parlour adjacent to the hotel, The Lake, which offers a variety of treatments but it was closed over the New Year so we never got the chance to try it.
-Below you also see a picture from Flora and where you can savour PM's bistro menu in a "flowery" environment.
-Next to the store is their atrium but unfortunately we didn't get a good picture from there.
+There is a beauty parlour adjacent to the hotel, The Lake, which offers a variety of treatments but it was closed over New Year so we never got the chance to try it.
+Below you can also see a picture from Flora and where you can savour PM's bistro menu in a "flowery" environment.
+Adjacent to the store is their atrium but unfortunately we did not get a good picture from there.

 So how do you summarise this?
 We had a fantastic cosy weekend and this is probably the start of a new tradition.
 The dinner did not quite live up to our expectations but as a whole this was very good.
 We will definitely give the restaurant another chance and come back with another review.